 - Vulvoplasty — construction of the labia majora and minora from penile and/or scrotal tissue

 - Phalloplasty — surgical construction of a penis

 Top and bottom surgeries are all performed under general anesthesia in an inpatient hospital setting.
-You may require at least a few days of recovery time after surgery before you can be discharged and sent home.
+You may require at least a few days of recovery after surgery before being discharged and sent home.
 Because Medicare Part A covers your hospital benefits, you will be responsible for the following costs:

 - Any additional blood transfusions after the first 3 pints

 - If you are past day 60 of your current benefit period, you will be subject to a daily coinsurance fee of [GCBB#part-a-inpatient-coinsurance-days-61-90]